mitxela/kicad-round-tracks/README.md

 For best results, use in conjunction with this [teardrop plugin](https://github.com/NilujePerchut/kicad_scripts).

+__Note:__ Currently, the teardrop plugin has not been ported fully ported to KiCad 6.
+I've fixed the behaviour with native arcs on [my fork of it](https://github.com/mitxela/kicad-teardrops/tree/mitxela/V6.0) which should hopefully be merged in soon.

 I have written extensively about my kicad melting experiments [here](https://mitxela.com/projects/melting_kicad) and [here](https://mitxela.com/projects/melting_kicad_2).

 ## Use